yewumian/nodetpl/README.md

-A powerful, efficient, easy to use, funny JavaScript template engine
+nodetpl
 ===

+A powerful, efficient, easy to use, funny JavaScript template engine.

 ## Why use nodetpl?